Wade7wastaken/MupenLuaDoc/export/doc.md

 # emu.getspeed

-Returns the current speed limit of the emulator
+Returns the current speed limit (not the current speed) of the emulator

 ```lua